RajendraGupta22/ERP-DEMO/README.md

 - provides a demo Link/URL : http://13.233.84.57:8001
 - dummy user : demoerp
 - dummy password :
+- temp data ceated by user for testing will be removed after periodic interva

 ## the application provides solution for ERP for small scale bussiness
 ## from shop to mid lvl vendor